Colloidal Minerals: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Potential Substance Interactions of Colloidal Minerals

 Minerals can interact with a wide range of substances, including drugs and other nutrients.
-Calcium, for example, can interfere with the absorption of certain antibiotics, while high zinc levels can limit copper absorption.
+Calcium, for example, can interfere with the absorption of certain antibiotics, while zinc levels can limit copper absorption.
 If you are on medication or have any specific dietary restrictions, you should visit a healthcare provider before using these types of supplements.

 Responsible Use and Best Practices of Colloidal Minerals